railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/index.rst

  It also discusses consumption and production of products, as well as the necessary operations on machinery, tools or human resources.*

-The management of manufacturing in OpenERP is based on its stock management and, like it, is very flexible in both its operations and its financial control.
-It benefits particularly from the use of double-entry stock management for production orders.
+Manufacturing management in OpenERP is based on its stock management and equally very flexible in both its operations and its financial control.
+It particularly benefits from the use of double-entry stock management for production orders.

 .. index::
    single: module; mrp

 Manufacturing management is implemented by the :mod:`mrp` module.
-It is used for transforming all types of products:
+It is used to transform all kinds of products:

 * Assemblies of parts: composite products, soldered or welded products, assemblies, packs,